Artisan-Lab/tag-std/pre-RFC.md

 [reflection-comptime]: https://github.com/rust-lang/rust-project-goals/pull/311

-We're trying to experiment on this though, as Asterinas OS want this.
+We're trying to experiment on this though, as Asterinas OS wants this.
 Feel free to drop by [tag-std#26](https://github.com/Artisan-Lab/tag-std/issues/26).

 ## Better development, review, and audit experience with more toolings